cityssm/tv-display/docs/SETUP-linuxMint.md

 ## Restart the Computer

-One restart, the computer should load up the display with the configuration you copied over.
+On restart, the computer should load up the display with the configuration you copied over.
 Use <kbd>Alt</kbd> <kbd>F4</kbd> to leave the full screen Chromium browser.

 Now it's time to start customizing your content with the `config.json` file.